TÜV SÜD pulls out of dam safety checks after Brazil disaster

 In May, a Brazilian court also froze 60 million reais ($15 million) of TÜV SÜD's assets to help pay for reparations to affected families.

-TÜV SÜD has estimated a hit of around 75 million euros in legal and other costs related to the disaster, according to its annual report.
+TÜV SÜD has estimated a hit of around 100 million euros in potential dammages, legal and other costs related to the disaster, according to its annual report.

 TÜV SÜD is one of several independent TÜV companies that carry out a range of industrial inspections including of pipelines and power stations.